RishankDudhat05/VOYAGR/userstories.md

 #### Source Justification
 This story addresses NFR 4 (Data Security).
 This fundamental requirement for user trust was established during team brainstorming.

+## US-15: Multi-Device Access

+**User Story**
+As a traveler,
+I want to access my itinerary seamlessly from both my phone and laptop,
+So that I can plan at home and check updates on the go.

+**Acceptance Criteria**
+- And I know I am done when: My account and itinerary data automatically sync across web and mobile apps.

+**Source Justification**
+This story addresses **NFR 7 (Compatibility/Portability)**, ensuring cross-platform usability.

+---

+## US-16: Offline Access Mode

+**User Story**
+As a traveler in a remote area,
+I want to view my itinerary without internet connectivity,
+So that I can still follow my plans when offline.

+**Acceptance Criteria**
+- And I know I am done when: I can open the app without internet and see my saved itinerary, with updates syncing once I reconnect.

+**Source Justification**
+This story enhances **System Availability & Usability**, identified as important for travelers in areas with limited connectivity.

+---

+## US-17: Personalized Recommendations

+**User Story**
+As a traveler,
+I want activity and restaurant recommendations based on my preferences (budget, interests, dietary restrictions),
+So that my itinerary feels tailored to me.

+**Acceptance Criteria**
+- And I know I am done when: After entering preferences, the AI recommends relevant attractions and dining options.

+**Source Justification**
+This story extends **FR1 – AI-Powered Itinerary Generation**, making results more personalized.

+---

+## US-18: Travel Document Storage

+**User Story**
+As a traveler,
+I want to upload and store my tickets, visas, and IDs within the app,
+So that I can easily access important documents during my trip.

+**Acceptance Criteria**
+- And I know I am done when: I can securely upload a file/PDF, organize it, and access it anytime from my trip dashboard.

+**Source Justification**
+This story supports **FR7 – Key Integrations** and **NFR 4 (Data Security)**, adding convenience and safety.

+---

+## US-19: Multilingual Support

+**User Story**
+As a traveler from a non-English-speaking country,
+I want to use the app in my preferred language,
+So that I can easily understand features and instructions.

+**Acceptance Criteria**
+- And I know I am done when: The app supports at least 3–5 major global languages (e.g., English, Spanish, French, Hindi, Mandarin).

+**Source Justification**
+This story supports **NFR 1 (Usability)** and scalability for global adoption.

+---

+## US-20: Travel Community Reviews

+**User Story**
+As a traveler,
+I want to read verified reviews from other travelers inside the app,
+So that I can make informed decisions when choosing activities and hotels.

+**Acceptance Criteria**
+- And I know I am done when: Reviews are displayed alongside activities/hotels, with false or spam reviews flagged automatically.

+**Source Justification**
+This story enhances **FR2 – Real-Time Updates** and supports **Performance (misleading content detection)**.